 TIP: Didn’t get enough information about breastfeeding in the beginning or you just need to know more about the essentials?
 Consider taking a simple, go at your own pace online breastfeeding class or step by step pumping class to learn everything you need to know and empower yourself to reach your relactation goals!

 How To Relactate or Get Breastmilk Back After Drying Up

 Relactation isn’t an overnight process; it requires hard work and patience.
 But with consistency and dedication, many women find success in re-establishing their breastmilk production.

 Getting your body to produce breastmilk again requires your breasts to be stimulated to produce milk.

-Make a letter C shape with your hands on your breasts use small circular motions to massage the breasts.
+Make a letter C shape with your hands on your breasts and use small circular motions for stimulation of the breast.

 How Long Does It Take to Relactate?

 Relactation time varies for each individual, but many mothers start seeing signs of milk production within a few days to a few weeks.
 Factors influencing the duration include how long it’s been since regular breastfeeding ceased, the age of the baby, and the frequency of breast stimulation.